 Training, qualifications & experience

 I have undertaken additional training in working with couples, in working alongside trans and gender variant people, and also in non violent resistance (NVR).
-I use non violent resistance techniques in working with the parents of dysfunctionally dependent adult-children - see my blog for more information using this link:
+I use non violent resistance techniques in working with the parents of so-called "dysfunctionally dependent adult-children" - see my blog for more information using this link:

 I have published on family therapy: